President's Message

 Key Issues Requiring Attention

-I believe that compliance with laws and regulations and maintaining corporate ethics constitute the foundation of the Company’s management, and that they are the absolute basis for continuing and developing as a corporation.
-We will continue to sincerely practice fair corporate activities that earn the trust of society based on the principles of the Sumitomo Spirit, which values doing one’s sincere best, not only in business but also in every aspect of one’s life, placing importance on integrity, and not acting rashly or carelessly in pursuit of immoral business.
-I believe that the Sumitomo Spirit and the Sumitomo Electric Group Corporate Principles share common core values with the SDGs (Sustainable Development Goals).
-In particular, in our environmental efforts, we aim to reduce greenhouse gas emissions by 2030 to the level required by the Paris Agreement, and will strengthen our responses to achieve carbon neutrality by 2050.
+Ultimately, we believe that compliance with laws and regulations and maintaining corporate ethics constitute the foundation of the Company’s management, and that they are the absolute basis to continue and develop as a corporation.
+From now on, under the principles of the Sumitomo Spirit, which values doing your sincere best, not only in business but also in every aspect of your life, placing importance on integrity, and not acting rashly or carelessly in pursuit of immoral business, we will make all efforts to ensure that all corporate activities are conducted fairly and honestly and can be trusted by society.
+In addition, we consider that the Sumitomo Spirit and the Sumitomo Electric Group Corporate Principles share common core values with the SDGs (Sustainable Development Goals).
+We will strive to realize a sustainable society through consideration of global environmental issues such as climate change, respecting human rights, ensuring employee well-being and a healthy work environment, and fair and impartial trade with clients, as well as managing natural disasters, etc., which are issues related to sustainability.

 Osamu Inoue